cumafrank/cumafrank.github.io/_posts/2023-12-19-DS4A-finance.md

 In a lot of data science projects, it's common that we apply some of the following preprocessing approaches to make our data leaner, more machine-friendly, and more informative: **1) Drop null rows** when it's not taking too much of the dataset **2) Merge relational data sheets** **3) Feature mapping**: categorical feature to numerical feature.
 This project is also not an exception.

-#### Zipcode to distance
+#### Zip code to distance

 One of the more interesting preprocessing method that I apply is dealing with **zipcode** column.
-In the page of a research paper [Transaction aggregation as a strategy for credit card fraud detection](http://euro.ecom.cmu.edu/resources/elibrary/epay/s10618-008-0116-z.pdf) from Carneige Mellon College, it says that **The occurrence of two transactions in geographically distant locations at nearly the same time**.
+In the page of a research paper [Transaction aggregation as a strategy for credit card fraud detection](http://euro.ecom.cmu.edu/resources/elibrary/epay/s10618-008-0116-z.pdf) from Carnegie Mellon University, it says that **The occurrence of two transactions in geographically distant locations at nearly the same time**.
 I therefore take distance between transaction and card registration into consideration when I am doing the analysis. <br />

-Here, I use [uszipcode](https://uszipcode.readthedocs.io/uszipcode/search.html), and [GeoPy](https://geopy.readthedocs.io/en/stable/) to turn zipcode into latitude/longitude and then use them to calculate the distance of transaction location and card registration location. <br />
+Here, I use [uszipcode](https://uszipcode.readthedocs.io/uszipcode/search.html), and [GeoPy](https://geopy.readthedocs.io/en/stable/) to turn zip code into latitude/longitude and then use them to calculate the distance of transaction location and card registration location. <br />

 ```python
 from geopy.distance import geodesic